dashingsoft/pyarmor/docs/questions.rst

 The obfuscated scripts need an extra :ref:`Runtime Package` to run, it's a common Python package, which could be imported as normal Python module or package.
-If it cann't be imported correctly, for example, not distributed with the obfuscated scripts or stored in the wrong place, the obfuscated scripts may raise exceptions like this::
+If it can't be imported correctly, for example, not distributed with the obfuscated scripts or stored in the wrong place, the obfuscated scripts may raise exceptions like this::